NA-MIC/ProjectWeek/PW31_2019_Boston/Projects/TouchAndPenInteractions/README.md

 - [Slicer Pull request for adding touchscreen gestures](https://github.com/Slicer/Slicer/pull/1122)
 - Added tablet mode to segment editor
   - Tablet mode rejects regular mouse events and instead only acknowledges tablet events within the segment editor

+- Feedback
+  - Useful to have a button on the tablet that increments/deincrements through the slices

 # Illustrations